edang1012/STH-red-cogs/README.md

 # STH-cogs
-Contains the Red Discord Bot cogs made/used by STH.
+Used to test code for Red Discord Bot V2
-Currently only supports V2 of the bot, V3 branch for working on new code.